Understanding Domestic Support Obligations (DSO) in Bankruptcy: A Law Professor’s Guide

 Chapter 13 Impact

 - Top of the List (Priority): Domestic support obligations (including any arrears) are at the top of the list of debts to be repaid through the Chapter 13 plan.
-Before American Express, Bank of America, or other unsecured creditors get a dime, you will get paid first!
+Before American Express, Bank of America, or other unsecured creditors receive payment, the custodial parent/debt is paid first!

-- No Discharge without Payment: A debtor will not receive a final discharge of their debts unless they certify that all post-petition DSO payments have been made and all pre-petition DSO arrears included in the plan have been paid in full.
+- No Discharge without Payment: Under § 1328(a), a debtor is legally barred from receiving a discharge unless they certify that all post-petition DSO payments have been made and all pre-petition arrears included in the plan have been satisfied.

 When filing bankruptcy, accuracy on the Schedules is critical.
 A common, costly error is misstating income or expenses related to DSOs, which can push a filer out of Chapter 7 and into Chapter 13.